 Coursework Format Due date & marks 100% individual project combining spreadsheet modelling, written analysis and a management-style report.
 The coursework consists of two parts: Task I (65%-70%) and Task II (30%-35%).
-Individually Assessed Answer Sheet, Presentation Document and Excel Files The coursew out during Mi term break au submitted rig Task I contains a number of subtasks, in which students are asked to conduct intensive Excel modelling, to answer questions, to provide analysis, and to give intuitive business interpretations.
-Anonymously marked beginning of January 2023 Task II is a short presentation and is assessed by a set of criteria: intuition (business implication), prioritising information (structure), clarity and use of visual aids such as charts and graphs, and language.
-Marks will be four weeks at submission d
+Individually Assessed Answer Sheet, Presentation Document and Excel Files The coursewout during Miterm break arsubmitted right Task I contains a number of subtasks, in which students are asked to conduct intensive Excel modelling, to answer questions, to provide analysis, and to give intuitive business interpretations.
+Anonymously marked beginning of t January 2024 Task II is a short presentation and is assessed by a set of criteria: intuition (business implication), prioritising information (structure), clarity and use of visual aids such as charts and graphs, and language.
+Marks will be four weeks af submission d